othyn/CustomHandCraftingSpeed/README.md

 ![Image of hand crafting mod settings pane](icon.PNG)

-Defaults to disabled (no modifier), but allows you to configure it anywhere from 2x (double time) to 8x (bloody insane).
+Defaults to disabled (no modifier), but allows you to configure it anywhere from 2x (double time) to 128x (just absolutely bloody insane).

 Mod can be downloaded via any of these:
 - In game through the mod menu (best option)